Ruling party in ex-Soviet Georgia leads in parliament vote, opposition protests | Politics

 Ruling party in ex-Soviet Georgia leads in parliament vote, opposition protests

-Georgia's ruling Georgian Dream party leads in a parliamentary election in the former Soviet republic on Saturday, the head of the Central election commission (CEC) said, citing preliminary results.
-But the opposition said it would not accept those results.
-Tamar Zhvania told reporters that Georgian Dream got 54.7% of the votes, while the largest opposition party United National Movement (UNM) got 23.6%.
+Georgia's ruling Georgian Dream party leads in a parliamentary election in the former Soviet republic on Saturday, preliminary results showed, but the opposition rejected the results and said it planned to protest.
+With almost 44% of the votes in, data from the Central Election Commission's (CEC) gave the ruling Georgian Dream party 50.58% of the vote and the largest opposition party United National Movement (UNM) 24.92%.

 - READ MORE ON: